acidanthera/OpenCorePkg/Utilities/ocvalidate/Checklist.md

 - Driver OpenUsbKbDxe.efi: When in use, UEFI->Input->KeySupport should never be enabled altogether.
 - Driver Ps2KeyboardDxe.efi: When in use, UEFI->Input->KeySupport should be enabled altogether.
 - OpenUsbKbDxe.efi and Ps2KeyboardDxe.efi should never co-exist.
+- Input->KeySupportMode: Ensured to be only `Auto, V1, V2, AMI`.
+- Input->PointerSupportMode: When PointerSupport is enabled, this should only be `ASUS`.
 - Output->ClearScreenOnModeSwitch/IgnoreTextInGraphics/ReplaceTabWithSpace/SanitiseClearScreen: These only apply to `System` TextRenderer
 - Output->ConsoleMode: Only ASCII printable characters are accepted.
 - Output->TextRenderer: Only ASCII printable characters are accepted.